 Memorial Day Parades usually include a Grand Marshall, floats, bands, Veterans, families watching and participating in the parade, laying of the wreath ceremonies, and barbeques afterwards.
 Some towns even give awards for the best floats.

-New Memorial Day Parade dates for 2014.
 Do you know of other Memorial Day Parades in Connecticut?
 If you notice any incorrect information please email us and we will change it.
 Please check with your town or the event page we link to and verify the date and time as they may change.

-The 108th Ansonia Memorial Day Parade will be held Sunday, May 25, 2014 at 2 p.m.
+The Annual Ansonia Memorial Day Parade will be held Sunday, May 29, 2016 at 2 p.m.
 The parade starts at Nolan Field and proceeds along Wakelee Avenue, down Jackson Street, passing in review at City Hall and proceeding to Big Y Shopping Plaza on Main Street.
 Enter a float, decorate your bike and ride in the parade.
 Groups and pets are welcome too.